 - Attach a data disk.

-- Partition and format a data disk on a Linux instance or Partition and format a data disk on a Windows instance.
+- Initialize a data disk whose size does not exceed 2 TiB on a Linux instance or Initialize a data disk up to 2 TiB in size on a Windows instance.

 - Create a snapshot to back up data.
-For more information, see Create a snapshot for a disk.
+For more information, see Create a snapshot of a disk.

 - If the storage capacity of an existing disk cannot meet your requirements, resize the disk.
 For more information, see the following topics: